cferdinandi/gulp-boilerplate/README.md

 Gulp auto-injects a header into all of your JavaScript and CSS files with details from your `package.json` file.

-Unminified versions get a fat header, while minified files get a one-liner.
 You can change what's included under the `banner` variable.

 ```js
 /**